wendyliujiang/Employee-Turnover-Analysis/README.md

 - Matplotlib & Seaborn: Visualization tools for EDA.
 - Scikit-learn: Machine learning library for modeling, feature engineering, and predictions.
 - Imbalanced-learn: Tackling the imbalance in the dataset.

+## Conclusion:
+Through this project, we have tried to shed light on the important and often overlooked issue of employee turnover.
+Our analysis provides actionable insights that organizations can use to improve retention strategies and create a more inclusive workplace environment.